RickHutten/DataNose/README.md

 ### App
 The app lets FNWI students quickly acces their schedule.
 The user has to enter his or her student ID and the app fetches the schedule from https://datanose.nl/.
 There is also an option avaiable to sync the schedule to the users local calendar.

-### Known bugs
-There is a bug when the user syncs his/her schedule, signs out, logs in with a different student ID and syncs that other schedule i.e. syncs to quickly and doesn't wait for the first synchronization to complete.
-Is it possible that the synchronization is not perfectly completed.
-When the calendar is corrupted, the user has to manually delete the calendar from his default calendar app.
-It is recommended to wait for the synchronization to complete before starting another sync operation.

 ### Credits